 Promotions

-Silicone wristbands have also made their way into the for-profit sector and are being used by companies as a means of advertising and promotion.
-The low cost of the wristbands means they are easy to order in large quantities and companies can freely hand them out to employees and clients.
-The Promotion Advisor reports that people tend to wear and keep the wristbands long after the particular event has ended, which additional time and ways to get your company name out in the public's eye.
-And wristbands are appropriate for all types of businesses, including corporate, nonprofit, schools, churches, entertainment, sports and cause awareness organizations.
+Silicone wristbands have also made their way into the for-profit sector.
+Companies use them for advertising and promotion.
+The low cost of the wristbands means they are easy to order in large quantities and.
+Companies can afford to freely hand them out to employees and clients.
+The Promotion Advisor reports that people tend to wear and keep the wristbands long after the particular event has ended, keeping the company name in the public’s eye.
+And wristbands are appropriate for all types of businesses.
+In addition to sports uses, schools, churches, entertainment and other organizations all employ wristbands to carry promotional messages.